recitalAI/ragtime-projects/Pdf_QA_tester/README.md

 2. **Question Generation**: Run `question_generation.py` to generate questions.
 You can test on the provided PDFs or your own.

     - The script `question_generation.py` utilizes the function `question_gen(name:str)` in `Rag.py` to generate questions.
-    - The function selects 10 questions randomly from the generated questions for evaluation purposes.
+    - The function randomizes the question order for evaluation purposes.

     ```python
     def question_gen(name:str):